-The Resource Assessment for Management Strategies provides a snapshot of natural resource conditions in individual parks, and places parks in a landscape context, allowing the assessment of conditions across the National Capital Area.
-Understanding the value and relevance of park resources at a landscape level will facilitate ecosystem-level management, benefiting the parks and their neighboring lands.
-This allows for the consideration of resources in a broader context when planning management actions by identifying resources that need improvement and highlighting gaps in data.
+The Resource Assessment for Management Strategies provides a snapshot of natural resource conditions in individual parks, and places parks in a landscape context, allowing the assessment of conditions across the NCR.
+Understanding the value and relevance of park resources at a landscape level facilitates ecosystem-level management, benefiting the parks and neighboring lands.
+This allows for consideration of resources in a broader context when planning management actions by identifying resources that need improvement and highlighting gaps in data.

-The RAMS interface is part of an ongoing NPS NCA-UMCES partnership to assess and identify conservation needs for significant natural and cultural resources within the NCA parks.
+The RAMS interface is part of an ongoing NPS NCR-UMCES collaboration to assess and identify conservation needs for significant natural and cultural resources within the NCR parks.